 Instead of discovering more about your customers through outbound marketing, you can make customers discover your business through inbound marketing.
 Typically, outbound marketing strategies are poorly targeted at uninterested or generalized audiences and usually interrupt target customers.

 Outbound marketing is also inefficient and costly.
 It deters and annoys prospects and customers.
-On the other hand, inbound marketing involves crafting interesting content that’s helpful and something that your customers are looking for.
+On the other hand, inbound marketing, can be accelerated with the assistance of inbound consulting, involves crafting interesting content that’s helpful and something that your customers are looking for.
 Moreover, it grabs their attention first and concentrates on the sales later.

 With customer journey mapping, you’ll understand what’s helpful and interesting to your customers.
 Plus, you’ll know what makes them turn away from your business.
 This way, you can create the right content that will make them stay or stick with your business instead of considering your competitors.